agama-project/agama/README.md

     $ sudo zypper in gcc gcc-c++ make openssl-devel ruby-devel augeas-devel npm cockpit

-## yastd
+## d-installer

-`yastd` is a YaST-based service that is able to install a system.
+`d-installer` is a YaST-based service that is able to install a system.
 You can interact with such a service using the D-Bus interface it provides.

-Beware that `yastd` must run as root (like YaST does) to do hardware probing, partition the disks, installs the software and so on.
-So you need to tell dbus about the service by copying `yastd/share/dbus-yastd.conf` to `/etc/dbus-1/system.d/yastd.conf`.
+Beware that `d-installer` must run as root (like YaST does) to do hardware probing, partition the disks, installs the software and so on.
+So you need to tell dbus about the service by copying `yastd/share/dbus.conf` to `/etc/dbus-1/system.d/d-installer.conf`.

 To run the service, type:

     $ cd yastd
     $ bundle install
-    $ sudo bundle exec bin/yastd
+    $ sudo bundle exec bin/d-installer

-To check that `yastd` is working, you can use a tool like [busctl](https://www.freedesktop.org/wiki/Software/dbus/) (or [D-Feet](https://wiki.gnome.org/Apps/DFeet) if you prefer a graphical one:
+To check that `d-installer` is working, you can use a tool like [busctl](https://www.freedesktop.org/wiki/Software/dbus/) (or [D-Feet](https://wiki.gnome.org/Apps/DFeet) if you prefer a graphical one: